carriehb/Bull_OpenGL/README.md

 # Bull_OpenGL

-To run, use a linux terminal in the project file, and type
+To run, use a linux terminal open in the in the project directory, and type:

 make -f Makefile.linux64

-then, type
+then, type:

 ./laserchase